joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/event-objects.md

 - Event object types are represented by constants and stored in the `Event.type` property.

-- Whether an event’s default behavior can be prevented is represented by a Boolean value and stored in the `Event.cancelable` property.
+- Whether an event's default behavior can be prevented is represented by a Boolean value and stored in the `Event.cancelable` property.

 - Event flow information is contained in the remaining properties.